RamuRChenchaiah/mongodb-nodejs-crud/README.md

 # Operations that you shall use for prod
-A Basic workflow with node js and mongoDB
+A Basic workflow with node js and MongoDB using Mongoose npm

-# API list: (in progress)
+# API list:
 - API to list all users (Method:GET)
 	- http://localhost:3000/users/all

 - API to get an user's details  (Method:GET)
 	- http://localhost:3000/users/:userId

 - API to create an user (Method:POST)
 	- http://localhost:3000/users
 	- submit user details in request body

 - API to update an user (Method:PUT)
 	- http://localhost:3000/users/:userId

 - API to an user (Method:DELETE)
 	- http://localhost:3000/users/:userId